 $ sudo quota -vs tecmint

 setquota updates the quota information using a single command without any interactive setup.
-The command requires the username and setting both the soft and hard limits the block and inode will use.
-You will also need to declare the files system the quota will use.
+The command requires the username and setting of both the soft and hard limits the block and inode will use.
+You will also need to declare the file system the quota will use.

 $ sudo setquota -u tecmint 200M 220M 0 0 /